fastball-marty/Word-Counter/README.md

     ls

 and you will see all of the files located in your current directory.
 If you do not see myapp.py and your .txt file, you are not in the correct directory.

+Here is a simple tutorial on navigating the command line: <https://tutorials.codebar.io/command-line/introduction/tutorial.html#:~:text=The%20cd%20command%20allows%20you,command%20is%20cd%20your%2Ddirectory%20.&text=Now%20that%20we%20moved%20to,again%2C%20then%20cd%20into%20it.>

 Below is an example screenshot of the above steps from the Mac terminal: